 Who would have thought that Xandria would evolve in this way.
-From the almost failed (oh yeah..), but widely hyped album ‘Neverworld’s End’, I had no great hopes for ‘Sacrificium‘, the newest concoction of this here group of lauded musicians.
+From the almost failed (oh yeah..), but widely hyped album Neverworld’s End, I had no great hopes for Sacrificium, the newest concoction of these Germans from Bielefeld.

-But then, one can always be positively impressed, right?
-Because – lo and behold – ‘Sacrificium‘ is much better in quality, albeit a trifle bombastic, I daresay.
-Like in too much symphonic, kind of overdone.
+Thus, Sacrificium serves much better quality, albeit a trifle overweight on bombast, I daresay.
+Like in too much symphonic goodness, kind of overdone.
 And much of the same, over-saturating your ears after a while.

 I continue to be a big fan of Xandria and am looking forward to the next record.
-Hopefully they will be able to improve away from the somewhat overdone piece to a fresher style.
+Hopefully they will be able to improve away from this somewhat overdone piece to a fresher style.
 The future will tell.

 Go and get it: